RationalAsh/biorobotics-lab-nus/content/publication/visual-inertial-fusion-based-human-pose-estimation-a-review/index.md

 publication_types:
   - "2"
 authors:
-  - Tong Li and Haoyong Yu
+  - Tong Li
+  - yu-haoyong
 doi: 10.1109/TIM.2023.3286000
-publication: "*IEEE Transactions on Instrumentation and Measurement, vol. 72, Art. no. 4007816*"
+publication: "*IEEE Transactions on Instrumentation and Measurement*, vol. 72, Art. no. 4007816"
 abstract: Human pose estimation provides valuable information for biomedical research on human movement and applications, such as entertainment and physical exercise.
 The fusion of visual and inertial data has been